When we want to learn something, we tend to do it in 3 ways: by listening, by watching or reading, and by putting things

 - I have trouble following verbal directions.

-- I prefer classes in which teachers use visual aids like videos, smartboards, projectors and virtual reality.
+- I prefer classes in which teachers use visual aids such as videos, smartboards, projectors, and virtual reality.

 - I rarely participate in class discussions.

 - When someone gives me a complicated problem, I prefer to see it on paper rather than hear about it.

-- When trying to remember where I left something, I visualize where I last placed it.
+- When I need to remember where I left something, I visualize where I last placed it.

 - When learning something, I like to sit back, listen and absorb what is being said.

-- I would rather learn about the news by listening to the radio than by reading about it.
+- I would rather learn about what’s going on in the world by listening to the news than by reading about it.

 - I learn best when I can discuss my ideas with others.

 - I have difficulty with spelling.

-- I require an explanation to understand charts, graphs or maps.
+- I need an explanation to understand charts, graphs, or maps.

-- In order to learn material, I talk in my head or say it out loud.
+- To learn material, I talk about it in my head or say it to myself out loud.

-- When learning something new, I would rather listen to an audio recording of the material than read about it.
+- When I learn something new, I would rather listen to a recording of the material than read about it.

 - I like to talk about what needs to be done before actually doing it.